 State Farm is one of our favorite providers for term life insurance thanks to its diverse offerings.
-Customers can choose from four different term structures depending on their needs; for instance, you might select a standard 20-year term, a 10-year no-exam policy, or a 15-year plan with decreasing premiums meant to insure your mortgage payments.
+Customers can choose from three different term structures depending on their needs: a standard term policy, an "instant" no-exam policy, and a "return of premium" plan that refunds your premium payments if you outlive the policy.
 On top of that, State Farm offers a good selection of policy add-ons, so its policies are fairly customizable.

 Keep in mind that there isn’t a single best policy or provider for everyone.
 The right company for you will depend on who extends the best premium for the coverage you need.
 We suggest requesting a quote from State Farm along with a few other companies to see how your options stack up.
-If you do choose State Farm, you’ll be well taken care of: the company has been rated number one for customer satisfaction four years running, and it has rock-solid financial backing.
+If you do choose State Farm, you’ll be well taken care of: The company has been rated No. 1 for customer satisfaction five years running, and it has rock-solid financial backing.

 State Farm’s new slogan is “Here to help life go right.”
 But what does that mean, exactly?
 For State Farm, it’s a promise to be there for customers at all times — not just when something goes wrong.
 Customers are assured a great experience and sound insurance, says State Farm, thanks to superior customer satisfaction and financial strength ratings.

 Is it true?